Back when I was learning how to trade penny stocks, I didn’t have a penny stock screener.

-All the best stock analysis websites show intraday trading range.
+All the best stock analysis websites show intraday trading ranges.
 That’s the price range from the day’s low to the day’s high.
-One of the things I look for when trying to find stocks with breakout potential is a new daily high.
-If the catalyst is powerful and there’s enough volume, the stock can keep running up once it’s broken through.

 Dynamic Charts With News Indicators

-Your stock screener should have dynamic charts with the ability to change the time frame for the chart.
-You also want the ability to add technical indicators if you use them and the ability to relate news to the price action you see.
+Your stock screener should have dynamic charts that let you change time frames.
+You also want the ability to add technical indicators and to relate the news to the price action.